Notifications process: requests to vary registered medicines where quality, safety and efficacy are not affected

 - to those which may pose a more significant risk (e.g. changes to critical manufacturing methods or proposed extensions to a medicine's shelf-life).

 In some instances, data may also need to be submitted to the TGA for evaluation before the variation can be approved.
 The TGA therefore takes a risk-based approach to assessing and approving minor variations – from the notification process described above to requests that require careful assessment of technical evidence to confirm that quality, safety and efficacy are being maintained.

-Guidance on non-notification variations
+Guidance on minor variations

 Further information on minor variations and relevant guidance is available on the TGA website: